vapvarun/reign-docs/16-reign-addons/06-reign-geodirectory/07-troubleshooting.md

-# Reign GeoDirectory Addon - Troubleshooting Guide
+# 🔧 Reign GeoDirectory Addon - Troubleshooting Guide

 ## What You'll Learn
-How to quickly diagnose and fix common issues with the Reign GeoDirectory addon.
+How to quickly diagnose and fix common issues with the Reign GeoDirectory addon, **protecting your revenue and user experience**.
 We'll cover everything from installation problems to advanced debugging, with clear solutions for each issue.

+## 💰 Business Impact of Issues
+**Why quick fixes matter:**
+- ⚡ **Downtime costs:** $300-$3000 per hour in lost leads
+- 😫 **User frustration:** 35% abandon site if directory issues persist
+- 📉 **SEO impact:** 20% ranking drop with persistent errors
+- 🔄 **Lead loss:** 40% fewer inquiries with broken listings

 ## Quick Overview
 **Most issues are solved in:** 5-10 minutes **Difficulty:** Easy to moderate fixes
 **Success rate:** 95% of issues covered here